 Policy for digital availability Providing leadership in a digital context or to employees who are working remotely entails a greater degree of complexity.
-Digitalisation also means that the manager's own work environment becomes more and more boundless.
-Clarify norms and develop policies around availability both during and after ordinary working time.
-Time for recuperation is just as important as time for work if we are to remain efficient in the long term.
+Digitalisation also means that the manager's own work environment becomes more boundless.
+Clarify policies around availability during and after ordinary working time.
+Time for recovery is just as important as time for work if we are to remain efficient in the long term.